 - Spreading out the dose of radiation, allowing healthy cells to recover while cancer cells die.

 - Aiming radiation precisely at the affected area.
-The RapidArc system at DVU’s Cancer Treatment Center is considered state-of-the-art in accuracy and dosage efficiency.
+The RapidArc system at NJU’s Cancer Treatment Centers are considered state-of-the-art in accuracy and dosage efficiency.

 Does radiation treatment hurt?